 Mr. Spagnola received several honors throughout his career including Martindale-Hubble® Law Directory’s highest national peer review rating of “AV” and is listed in the Bar Register of Preeminent Lawyers.
 He was also appointed a judicial hearing officer for the City of Long Beach and Los Angeles Superior Court (2003), certified for civil non-jury trials and unlawful detainers.
 (2005).

-Charles’s many accomplishments and service to SKT have left an enduring imprint on our firm.
-We will miss Chuck greatly and extend our deepest condolences to his family and friends.
+Chuck’s many accomplishments and service to SKT have left an enduring imprint on our firm.
+We will miss him greatly.

 Past Professional Affiliations: